Yankovsky/angular-min-max-validation/README.md

 To install:

-`bower install --save ie-location-origin-polyfill`
+`bower install --save angular-min-max-validation`

-To use include polyfill before other scripts depending on it:

-`<script src='/path_to_bower_components/ie-location-origin-polyfill.js'`
+See jsfiddle for example use